Highland Park, Saint Paul: Community

 Highland Park has a mix of well-maintained older housing, commercial and retail property, and light industrial buildings.
-The Ford Plant was to close in 2008, along with the Norfolk, Virginia Ford F-series pickup plant, but Ford reached an agreement with the United Auto Workers to keep it open until 2009.
+The Ford Plant was to close in 2008, along with the Norfolk, Virginia Ford F-series pickup plant, but Ford reached an agreement with the United Auto Workers to keep it open until 2011.
 In September 2017, the St. Paul City Council approved a master plan and zoning designed to redevelop the 122 acre site and add as many as 4,000 new housing units.
 In April 2021, the City Council approved the names of four new parks to be developed on the former Ford site with support from the Saint Paul Parks and Recreation Commission.
 These new names received final input from members of the Dakota community and the Saint Paul Youth Commission.
 They are Gateway Park, Assembly Union Park, UÅeÄii MakÈa Park (oon-CHEE Ma-KAH, "Mother Earth" in Dakota), and MíÄia Park (MEE-cha, abbreviation for "coyote" in Dakota).
 On June 14, 2022, Gateway Park opened on the former Ford site, now known as Highland Bridge.
 It has a skating trail and bowl, biofiltration basin, and a stormwater pond with nature trails that run the length of the park.

 Highland Park became the city's primary Jewish neighborhood after most of the Jewish population moved from the Summit-University neighborhood in the mid-1900s, and it is home to most of the city's synagogues.

 Highland Park is served locally by the Villager newspaper, which has a subscription base of 65,000.
 The Highland Park Business Association in cooperation with local community volunteers presents Highland Fest, in the Highland Village, an annual festival that features music, carnival rides, an art fair, and fireworks.

 The neighborhood's public schools are Highland Park Elementary, Horace Mann Elementary, and EXPO for Excellence Elementary school, Highland Park Middle School (formerly Highland Park Junior High), and Highland Park Senior High School.
 Saint Catherine's University is also in the neighborhood, as are several private schools.

-Two of St. Paul's oldest and largest parks lie at along the Mississippi River bank, Crosby Farm and Hidden Falls.
+Two of St. Paul's oldest and largest parks lie along the Mississippi River bank, Crosby Farm and Hidden Falls.
 Across the Mississippi River, Pike Island in Fort Snelling State Park is technically within the neighborhood's boundaries.